antzm/data-science/readme.md

 This is a repository with various information on Data Science.
 The purpose is to share some interesting, and hopefully useful information, about Data Science.

+All the information included, has been

 Firstly, it contains basic information on statistics and then, provides basic information about some of the tools that are used in data science.
 There several tools that can be used in data scinece and thus, this repo includes just a few of those tools.

+There are various programs that can be used for Data Analysis and Data Science but this repo will focus mostly on the open ware solutions that are available to data analysta and data scientists.

 ## Data analysis vs data science